learn-co-curriculum/foursquare-wrapper/README.md

 east_village.get_recommended_venues
 ```

-This method uses the Foursquare API "venues/explore" endpoint to pull a list of up to 30 recommended restaurants for the selected neighborhood and stores all of their info in the `@recommended_venues1` array.
+This method uses the Foursquare API "venues/explore" endpoint to pull a list of up to 30 recommended restaurants for the selected neighborhood (we're limiting it to 10 for now) and stores all of their info in the `@recommended_venues` array.

 #### Filter by Group